FindoraNetwork/findora-wiki/docs/general/run-a-full-node.md

 Whether you're interested in contributing to Findora, building apps, or joining the validator pool, you'll want the ability to run your own full node.

-This guide will show you how to run one of our Findora nodes and connect to the Findora alpha or mainnet networks.
-Currently we are offering prebuilt docker images but we will be providing instructions for building directly source very shortly!

 # Introduction
 Build a full node in your server and connect to the Findora Alpha/Mainnet network.
 Alpha network is for the integration and test only.